New Member Application Season Now Open

-Any Marin resident with an interest in horticulture and a desire to volunteer for community outreach may apply to the Master Gardener Training Program.
-Marin Master Gardeners are people of all ages and come from all walks of life.
+Marin residents with an interest in horticulture and a desire to share what they’ve learned through our community outreach projects may apply to the Master Gardener Training Program.
+MMGs are people of all ages and come from all walks of life.
 They share an enthusiasm for gardening, some knowledge of plants, a willingness to learn and help others, and the ability to communicate with diverse groups of people.

 The University of California Cooperative Extension (UCCE) is part of a nationwide program established by an Act of Congress in 1914 as part of the Land Grant University in every state.
 The mission of the UCCE is to develop, extend, and bring about the use of research-based knowledge to improve specific practices and technologies.
-The Master Gardener program is one way of extending this knowledge to the by providing the home gardener with research-based information from the University of California.
+The Master Gardener program is one way of extending this knowledge county by county by providing the home gardener with research-based information from the University of California.

 WHAT COMMITMENT IS REQUIRED?

-In addition to completing the Training Program and its requirements, first year MMGs are required to complete at least 50 hours of Marin Master Gardener sponsored volunteer service and 12 hours of appropriate continuing education in the first year after graduation.
+In addition to completing the Master Gardener Training Program (Training Program) and its requirements, first year MMGs are required to complete at least 50 hours of MMG-sponsored volunteer service and 12 hours of appropriate continuing education in the first year after graduation.
 To remain a certified MMG in each year thereafter, a minimum of 25 hours of MMG-sponsored volunteer service and 12 hours of continuing education are required.

 WHAT TYPE OF VOLUNTEER WORK DOES A MASTER GARDENER DO?

-To become a UC Master Gardener in Marin (MMG) Trainees must participate in and complete the Training Program.
+To become a UC Marin Master Gardener (MMG), Trainees must participate in and complete the Training Program.
 Our all-volunteer Training Team works hard to create a stimulating, exciting and varied Training Program.
-The list below describes what is necessary to become a MMG.
+The list below describes what is necessary to become a MMG:

 - Applicants must be Marin County residents.

-- A non-refundable Training Program fee of $325 is due only upon acceptance into the Training Program but no later than Friday, October 26, 2018.
-Although a tuition fee of $325 is required, no one accepted into the program will be turned away for lack of funds.
+- A non-refundable Training Program fee of $350 is due upon acceptance into the Training Program but no later than Friday, October 25, 2019.
+Scholarships are available to those with financial need.

-- Trainees must attend all eighteen (18) training classes held every Thursday beginning on January 10, 2019 and continuing through graduation on May 9, 2019.
-There are no exceptions to this policy.
+- Trainees must attend all eighteen (18) training classes held every Thursday beginning on January 9, 2020 and continuing through graduation on May 7, 2020.
 Classes begin promptly at 9:00 a.m. and end by 3:30 p.m.
-Most classes will be held at the Hamilton Community Center in Novato.
+Most classes will be held at College of Marin Indian Valley Campus in Novato.
 Some classes are held at other locations.

 a.
 Weekly reading (30 to 50 pages) from various assigned sources including textbooks and the UC Davis Integrated Pest Management website